shirish93/shirish93.github.io/_posts/2024-01-15-LLMs-threats-and-opportunities.md

 ## Personal LLMs: Bridging the Knowledge Gap

 Technical skills allow people to automate tasks, but require significant time and expertise to develop.
 Web searches offer readily available information, but lack interactivity and personalized context.
-Online courses and textbooks, while valuable for gaining knowledge, come with high investment costs and limited accessibility.
+Online courses and textbooks, while important for gaining knowledge, come with high investment costs and limited accessibility.

 Personal LLMs are emerging as a bridge, addressing these limitations.
 Unlike technical automation requiring programming skills, LLMs empower individuals with basic computer literacy to automate tedious tasks without programming knowledge.
 They surpass simple web searches by understanding user context and offering interactive, personalized responses.
 Compared to online courses, LLMs provide a cost-effective "try-before-you-buy" experience, enabling individuals to sample the benefits of guided learning before committing to larger investments.
 In essence, LLMs act as intelligent assistants, simplifying technical tasks and guiding individuals towards greater learning opportunities.
 Or an easy solution, depending on their needs.